Temperate rainforest: Definition

-The latter would, for example, exclude a part of the temperate rain forests of western North America, as Coast Douglas-fir, one of its dominant tree species, requires stand-destroying disturbance to initiate a new cohort of seedlings.
-The North American definition would in turn exclude a part of temperate rain forests under definitions used elsewhere.
+Australian definitions would exclude some temperate rainforests of western North America that are Coast Douglas-fir dominant, such as parts of the Klamath Mountains in southern Oregon and northern California, the Puget Lowlands of western Washington and the Georgia Depression in British Columbia, as their dominant tree species, the Coast Douglas-fir, requires stand-destroying disturbance to initiate a new cohort of seedlings.
+The North American definition would in turn exclude a part of temperate rainforests under definitions used elsewhere.

 Canopy level

 For forests, canopy refers to the upper layer or habitat zone, formed by mature tree crowns and including other biological organisms (epiphytes, lianas, arboreal animals, etc.).
 The canopy level is the third level of the temperate rainforest.
-The trees forming the canopy, conifers, can stand as tall as 100 meters or more.
+The trees forming the canopy, conifers, can stand as tall as 100 metres or more.
 A variety of species survive in the canopy.
 The tops of these trees collect most of the rain, moisture, and photosynthesis that the rainforest takes in.
 They form a canopy over the forest, covering about 95% of the floor during the summer.

 The canopy's coverage affects the shade tolerance levels of forest floor plants.
 When the canopy is in full bloom, covering about 95% of the floor, plant survival decreases.
 Some plant species have become shade tolerant in order to survive.

 The treetops take in the heavy amount of rain and keep the lower levels of the forest damp.

 The canopy survives through photosynthesis.
 The leaves provide energy and nutrients for the trees, which provide homes and food for the forest.
 Through satellite data, the radiation use efficiency (RUE) calculates the annual amount of photosynthesis that occurs in temperate rainforests.
 A diverse amount of photosynthesis occurs based on the location and microclimates of the forest.